harrisonritz/StateSpaceAnalysis.jl/README.md

 ### Data-driven Initialization

-We need good initialization for systems where we don't have great domain knowledge (especially when there are many latent factors! *StateSpaceAnalysis.jl* handles parameter initialization through subspace identification methods from [*ControlSystemsIdentification.jl*](https://github.com/baggepinnen/ControlSystemIdentification.jl).
+We need good initialization for systems where we don't have great domain knowledge (especially when there are many latent factors). *StateSpaceAnalysis.jl* handles parameter initialization through subspace identification methods from [*ControlSystemsIdentification.jl*](https://github.com/baggepinnen/ControlSystemIdentification.jl).

 ## Installation